 - Connect to the solutions that know about assets to get the data.

 - Correlate the data and understand how everything fits the policy.

 - Use those same systems to perform actions when something doesn’t meet the policy.

 I think Patrick Heim put it best during the RSA Innovation Sandbox (skip to 7:16 in the video below).

 “I’ve lived the pain of never having a straight answer around assets.
 We never know how many servers there are, virtual machines, and endpoint devices, and we don’t know what’s covered by what scope-wise.
 It’s one of these fundamental problems in security that for some reason is really obvious, and many of us have lived with this pain, but nobody’s really solved it.
 I think Axonius saw this market opportunity and it’s absolutely crazy important to solve.”

 Great Asset Management Doesn’t Have to be Fiction

-We’re not here to say that if you buy Axonius all of you problems would be solved.
+We’re not here to say that if you buy Axonius all of your problems would be solved.
 They won’t.
 But we think that our approach can really help those organizations that no longer want to spend time trying to answer basic questions around their assets.
 Watch this 5 minute overview video to learn how Axonius’ cybersecurity asset management platform can help you answer those questions.